 Learn something new every day More Info... by email

 A search engine is a computer program that acts as a way of retrieving information from a database, based on certain criteria defined by the user.
-Modern search engines search databases that contain huge amounts of data, collected from the World Wide Web, newsgroups, and directory projects.
-The evolution of the search engine was rather quick, with the earliest true search engine appearing at the beginning of the 1990s, and the first modern-style search engine appearing in 1995.
+Modern ones search databases that contain huge amounts of data, collected from the World Wide Web, newsgroups, and directory projects.

 Before the World Wide Web existed, but after the advent of the Internet and its ensuing popularity in the university circuit, the first search engine was created.
 At this point in history — in the late 1980s and early 1990s — one of the main protocols being used on the Internet was the file transfer protocol (FTP).
 FTP servers existed throughout the world, usually on university campuses, research facilities, or government agencies.
 Some students at McGill University in Montreal decided that a centralized database of files available on the various popular FTP servers would help save time and offer a great service to others.
 This was the origination of the Archie search engine.